Latest News

 The summer LNG storage filling frenzy will not return to Europe for at least five years.

-According to LSEG, the global LNG capacity will increase from 550 billion cubic meters last year to 649 bcm by 2026 and 890 bcm by 2030.
+According to LSEG, the global LNG capacity will increase from 550 bcm last year to 649 bcm by 2026 and 890 bcm by 2030.

-According to LSEG, the growth was mainly driven by the United States.
+According to LSEG, the growth was primarily driven by the United States.
 Exports to the United States in the first seven month of 2025 were up 22% compared to a year ago, to 83 bcm.
 This is due to the start-up of several large Gulf Coast LNG liquefaction plants, including Venture Global’s Plaquemines.

 According to current projections, while the supply and demand are expected to be roughly equal this year, there will be a glut in 2026 of up to 200 bcm.

-A large disparity between supply and demand will lead to a reduction in LNG production.
+A large disparity between supply and demand will inevitably lead to a reduction in LNG production.
 The United States is likely to be the first to cut back, as its producers are more price sensitive than those in other regions.

 CONSUMER IMPACT